Sushmitha-Katti/EVA-4/Session11/README.md

 * Optimiser - SGD
   * Weight Decay - 0.05
   * Mometum - 0.9
-* Scheduler - One Cyclic Lr
+* Scheduler - One Cycl2 Lr
   * epoch - 24
   * Max  Lr - 0.0125
   * no of steps - 98